CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/ArcaneWorkbench.md

         .register()
 ```

+!!!
+Note
-Note: input also accepts oreDicts ``.input(ore('cropPumpkin'))``. vis consumes a non-negative integer and refers to the amount of specified aspects required to execute the craft.
+    `input` also accepts any ingredient type including ore dictionaries (f.e. `.input(ore('cropPumpkin'))`). `vis` consumes a non-negative integer and refers to the amount of specified aspects required to execute the craft.

 ### Add a shaped recipe